- A Plague Tale: Innocence

 The Minecraft universe now has an ARPG to its name.
 While lacking the robustness and depth of the classics that preceded it, Dungeons is a great way to introduce yourself or someone else to the endless pursuit of loot.

 At the time of writing, this is one of my two top picks for this list.
-Nier: Automata, stylized as NieR: Automata, is truly a wonderful game.
-It's difficult figuring out where to start with this one because there's so much about this game.
-It combines fantastic combat with a truly incredible story featuring the now iconic 2B combat android.
+Nier: Automata is truly a fantastic game, stylized as NieR: Automata.
+It isn't easy figuring out where to start with this one because there's so much about this game.
+It combines fantastic combat with a truly incredible story featuring the now-iconic 2B combat android.

 Nier: Automata is set thousands and thousands of years into the future.
 Humanity is nearly extinct from a war with alien invaders, and they send androids out to fight a new proxy war.
 You start as one of those androids, YoRHa No. 2 Type B, as she investigates alien machine activity at a factory.
 She meets up with 9S, a scout model, and together they learn the truth about the machines, the war, and their purpose.

 Many people complete the playthrough as 2B and think they've finished the game.
 Ha, far from it!
-Nier: Automata contains 26 endings, one for each letter of the alphabet.
-Don't worry; only endings A-E are gameplay; F-Z are for some kind of failure state like self-destruction.
-The second playthrough, you'll play mostly the same story as 9S, but once you finish endings A and B, which act as sort of a prologue, you get into the real meat of the game.
-Just play see it to the end of endings C or D (you have to choose one or the other), and you'll see why I love this game.
+Nier: Automata contains 26 endings, one for each alphabet letter.
+Don't worry.
+Only endings A-E are gameplay while F-Z are for some kind of failure state like self-destruction.
+In the second playthrough, you'll play mostly the same story as 9S, but once you finish endings A and B, which act as a prologue, you get into the real meat of the game.
+Just play see it to the end of endings C or D (you have to choose one or the other), and you'll know why I love this game.

 This thoughtful, engaging game is practically a perfect mix of beat-em-up gameplay and provocative storytelling.
 Just be sure that you keep playing even when you think you've finished the first time through.